 Roasting is one of the most complex and crucial steps in the evolution of a coffee bean from a plant to a brew.
 The meticulous process leads to distinguished flavors and aromas, which help people determine their favorite kind of coffee.
-In this article, we will discuss the recently trending blonde roast and answer the question: is blonde roast stronger?
+In this article, I will discuss the recently trending blonde roast and answer the question: is blonde roast stronger?

 - Is Blonde Roast Stronger?